-If you are 16 or older, you should expect the court to ask you about your desired permanency goal.
-If you do not feel comfortable speaking up in court, your attorney ad litem can share information about your wishes regarding permanency with the court on your behalf.
+If you are 16 years old or older, you should expect the court to ask you about your desired permanency goal.
+If you do not feel comfortable speaking up in court, your attorney ad litem or CASA can share information about your wishes regarding permanency with the court on your behalf.

 If you enter foster care when you turn 14 or if you come into care after the age of 14, DCFS will make sure you are actively involved in the development of your Transitional Plan.
 The Transitional Plan includes all of the life skills, resources, and future-planning for your successful transition to adulthood.
 It is a way for you to be involved in planning for your future.
-By the time your turn 17 years old, your transitional plan will include plans and services to help you reach your goals related to education, employment, health, housing, and lifelong connections.
+By the time you turn 17 years old, your transitional plan will include plans and services to help you reach your goals related to education, employment, health, housing, and lifelong connections.

 To help you create your Transitional Plan, you have the right to a Transitional Team.
 In addition to helping you with your Transitional Plan, the Transitional Team is there to support you and make sure you develop and maintain healthy relationships with adults you trust who will continue help you even after you leave foster care.
+They can also help you develop a Life Plan.
+The Life Plan is meant to be a shorter-term document to help you identify goals and associated action steps that lead to some of the longer-term goals set out in your Transitional Plan.

-In addition to your FSW caseworker, Transitional Services Coordinator, attorney ad litem, and CASA you can choose other people who you want on your Transitional Team.
+In addition to your caseworker, TYS Coordinator, attorney ad litem, and CASA, you can choose other people who you want on your Transitional Team.
 The Division is allowed to have input on who you select to be on your Transitional Team.
-If you are comfortable with it, you can lead the Transitional Team meetings with assistance from your FSW caseworker.
+If you are comfortable with it, you can lead the Transitional Team meetings with assistance from your caseworker.

-Your FSW caseworker will schedule your Transitional Team meetings at least once every six months.
-If you want to have your Transitional Team meetings more often, just ask your FSW caseworker.
+Your caseworker will schedule your Transitional Team meetings at least once every six months.
+If you want to have your Transitional Team meetings more often, just ask your caseworker or TYS Coordinator.
+Youth can request their own Transitional Team meeting.